jennabelle/fun-with-particle-io/README.md

 ###Notes on Process###

 Firstly, this was a very fun project and I appreciate getting the chance to work on it.
-That said, what I found easy was getting the app set up, making GET/POST requests, using react-router, setting up NavBar with Bootstrap, and writing ES6.
+That said, what I found easy was getting the app set up, making GET/POST requests, using react-router, setting up NavBar with Bootstrap, and writing React and ES6.
 The Particle API documentation was excellent and fun to read.

 What I found challenging was the overall architecture...in the render() methods, there are ternary operators to make sure state is not null before rendering- that can be improved and I believe refactoring with Redux would help.
 However, I really wanted to make sure the app is functioning first before I add anything more.
 Another challenging aspect was how to render images in JSX.
 I did some preliminary research however did not want to spend *too* much time on it as my first priority was to get a functioning app.
 If given more time, I am sure I can resolve this issue.
 Other challenging items include using react-router with parameters as I have not done that before.
 I am more familiar and know how to do server-side rendering with Express.js and EJS (template rendering engine), but had to learn how to use routing parameters for this project.
 Lastly, I had a challenging time getting the test_helper.js more set up and getting more familiar with Chai assertion library.
 Unit testing is very important and feel I could spend more time on the unit tests.

 ###Tech Stack###